-Editor's Note: This test case is incomplete in following aspects:

-- TT analysis is missing
+- Normal conditions

 5.7.8.1.1 Test purpose

 The purpose of this test is to verify that the CSI-RSRQ measurement accuracy is within the specified limits.
 This test will verify the requirements in Clause 10.1.8 in TS 38.133 [6] for inter-frequency measurement.